Ben-D-Anderson/NanoPay/README.md

 ## NanoPay as a library

 The `nanopay-core` module contains the main backbone of the NanoPay payment processor - everything from wallet management to blockchain interactions.
-This is ideal if you are a developer wanting to use the payment processor without the REST API.
+This is ideal if you are a developer wanting to use the payment processor through pure Java, without the REST API.

 ### Brief Codebase Overview